dmytro-anokhin/url-image/README.md

 - Local disk cache for downloaded images;
 - Download progress indication;
 - Fully customizable including placeholder, progress indication, and the image view;
-- Control over download delay for better scroll performance in lists.
+- Control over download delay for better scroll performance;
+- Images can be downloaded directly to disk or in memory.

 ## Installation